 After him, of the Romans 63.
 Absimarus was put in charge in that manner.
 He ruled for eight years.[lx]

-The dead Zoleiman had left as successor of the Saracens in the kingdom the son of his uncle, (whom his grandfather had put in charge of the whole west from Egypt), called Amer.[lxxiii]
-He ruled for three years.
-And after him he had arranged to lead back his brother called Yzit into power.[lxxiv]
-Hamer also in matters of armies accomplished nothing sufficiently outstanding or anything adverse.
-But he was of such great benevolence and patience, that as much praise and honour are given to him by all (even external people), as has ever been brought to any living person assuming the reins of a kingdom.
-Indeed also this man withdrew from the place in which Zoleiman had died.
+The dead Zoleiman had left the son of his uncle (whom his grandfather had put in charge of the whole west from Egypt), called Amer, to be successor of the Saracens' kingdom.[lxxiii]
+Amer ruled for three years.
+And after Amer, Zoleiman had arranged to bring his own brother called Yzit to power.[lxxiv]
+In military matters, Hamer did nothing sufficiently outstanding or anything adverse.
+But he was of such great benevolence and patience, that as much praise and honour are given to him by all (even foreigners), as has ever been brought to any living person assuming control of a kingdom.
+Very shortly after becoming ruler, this man passed away at the place where Zoleiman had died.

 Notes